 Abstract

 This contribution proposes to add the support for signaling scaling list matrices in the Adaptation Parameter Set (APS).
 The existing design, that was adopted in the Geneva meeting, has three modes, i.e., OFF, DEFAULT and USER_DEFINED.
 The OFF mode specifies that no scaling list data is applied to the transform block.
 The DEFAULT mode specifies that a fixed value is used for generating the scaling matrices.
 The USER_DEFINED mode specifies the scaling matrices based on the block size, prediction mode and color component.
-The total number of scaling matrices to be supported in VVC is 44, which is a significant increase from the 28 ( from HEVC.
+The total number of scaling matrices to be supported in VVC is 44 (30 signalled + 14 DC values) using approximately 3000bits, which is a significant increase from the 28 (20 signalled + 8 DC values) from HEVC.
 Currently, the scaling list data is signaled in the Sequence Parameter Set and may also be conditionally present in the Picture Parameter Set (PPS).
 It is asserted that by signaling the scaling list data in the APS, redundant signaling of the same data in the SPS and PPS would be unnecessary and should therefore be removed.

 Introduction